Professional Cluster Fly Treatments

 We also supply and install Electronic Fly Killers (EFK's) for our customers.

-A popular location for installation is in kitchens and in conservatories.
+A popular location for installation of these units is in kitchen and dry goods storage areas in commercial scenarios.

-Please note that we can only install the EFK's to a nearby plug socket (within 1 meter).
+Please note that we can only install the EFK’s to a nearby plug socket (within 3 meters).
 In some cases an electrician sourced by the customer would be required to install new electrical points.